andrew/ultimate-awesome/README.md

 - [awesome-tee-blockchain](https://github.com/dineshpinto/awesome-tee-blockchain) - A curated list of resources for learning about Trusted Execution Environments (TEEs) in the context of blockchains. .
 - [awesome-frontend](https://github.com/EduardoRotundaro/awesome-frontend) - :eyeglasses: Uma lista de links, documentações e artigos úteis para o desenvolvimento de aplicações frontend.
 - [awesome-alibaba-cloud](https://github.com/ellerbrock/awesome-alibaba-cloud) - :tada: awesome list for alibaba cloud.
+- [awesome-formal-verification](https://github.com/elniak/awesome-formal-verification) - Welcome to the ultimate list of resources for formal verification techniques and tools.
+This repository aims to provide an organized collection of high-quality resources to help professionals, researchers, and enthusiasts stay updated and advance their knowledge in the field.
 - [digi-tags](https://github.com/Eomm/digi-tags) - A collection of knowledge resources for IT enthusiast!.
 - [awesome-internettime](https://github.com/ERnsTL/awesome-internettime) - List of Awesome Swatch Internet Time Tools.
 - [starred](https://github.com/fluteds/starred) - All my starred repos in an awesome list format that automatically updates my stars, project descriptions and names daily via workflow and sorted in the project's language order.
 - [GO-SIMPLE](https://github.com/Gitart/GO-SIMPLE) - These are simple examples for useful daily use in your projects.
 - [awesome-female-creators](https://github.com/gwenf/awesome-female-creators) - Female online tutorial and course creators!.
+- [awesome-genaitech](https://github.com/hollobit/awesome-genaitech) - Awesome-GenAITech: a curated list of Generative AI Techniques.
 - [awesome-vegan](https://github.com/Icy-Thought/awesome-vegan) - A Markdown based fork of the Vegan Cheatsheet. .
 - [awesome-3D-avatar-collections](https://github.com/itsmetamike/awesome-3D-avatar-collections) - A list of tokenized VRM avatar collections, example files and associated metadata.
 - [awesome-rss-feeds](https://github.com/ivan-ha/awesome-rss-feeds) - A curated list of awesome RSS feeds I subscribed to.